 - If approached by an unfamiliar dog, do not run or panic.
 Be still and say “stop” or “get away” in a deep voice.

-- If you are knocked over by a dog, curl up into a ball to protect your head, neck, and abdomen from being bitten.
+- If a dog knocks you over, curl up into a ball to protect your head, neck, and abdomen from being bitten.

 If you have been bitten, it is essential to seek proper medical attention.